 Bruxism, or teeth grinding, occurs when the upper and lower jaw grind together.
 Patients often grind or clench their teeth in stressful situations or unconsciously during sleep.
-Teeth grinding is also a common symptom of an underlying bite disorder or TMJ.
-A thorough evaluation with Dr. Ribitch and appropriate treatment will alleviate discomfort and stabilize your dental health, preventing possible tooth damage.
+Teeth grinding is also a common dental concern and symptom of an underlying bite disorder or TMJ.
+A thorough evaluation with Dr. Raymond Ribitch and appropriate treatment will alleviate discomfort and stabilize your dental health, preventing possible tooth damage.

 Signs of Bruxism

 There are several common signs of teeth grinding to be aware of and discuss during a dental visit:

 - Worn chipped, or flat looking teeth